tempertemper/www.tempertemper.net/src/site/resources/2011-07-19--google-plus-whats-the-fuss.md

 ---
-title: Google+ what's the fuss?
+title: Google Plus what’s the fuss?
 intro: |
     Google+ is the next big social network.
 It has a lot of potential and is similar those we already know to be useable, but has some subtle differences.
 date: 2011-07-19